-Four ways exercise can relieve exam stress
+Four ways exercise can relieve exam anxiety

-1. Exercise relieves stress
+1. Exercise relieves anxiety and stress

 The bad news?
 Stress slows down the brain’s ability to process information, making it more difficult for us to concentrate and focus, which in turn can greatly impact your exam performance.
 The good news?
 There is a cure!
 Exercise cranks up the body’s production of serotonin and dopamine, the feel-good brain chemicals which helps create a happier and healthier mood.
 Even a quick 20 minute session can radically change your mental and physical state, especially if you have been sitting in the library all day.

 2. Exercise improves memory retention

 Finding it harder and harder to remember those Shakespeare quotes?
 Or the almost impossible answer to that biology question?
 Fitting in regular exercise into your routine can quite literally “jog” your memory.
 Exercise releases endorphins, also known as nature's mood elevator, which has been shown to improve memory and boost your brain-building hormones.
 So next time you’re stuck for revision, try getting outside and let your brain do its magic!